marcomoretto/command/command/docs/use_cases.rst

 .. figure::  _static/Case01_03d.png
    :align:   center

-Finally, in the Sample tab of the main interface click Run Selected (bottom-right corner).
+Finally, in the Preview Section (`Preview of GSE8536` here) click Run Selected (bottom-right corner).
 After a while  your samples will be parsed.

 Now you can Import both the Platform (since is the first time we use this specific one) and the Experiment.